aspose-total/Aspose.Total-Products/total/en/net/conversion/ppsx-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to XLTX via C# or Online App" h2=".NET API for PPSX to XLTX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It includes components for manipulating Microsoft Office documents, PDFs, emails, images, barcodes and many more.

+Using Aspose.Total for .NET, you can easily convert PPSX file to XLTX in two simple steps.
+Firstly, you can use Aspose.Slides for .NET to export PPSX to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video, setting animation effects, and much more.

+Once you have exported the PPSX file to HTML, you can use Aspose.Cells for .NET to convert HTML to XLTX.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets in various formats such as XLS, XLSX, CSV, HTML, ODS, PDF and many more.
+It supports a wide range of features such as creating, editing and converting spreadsheets, adding formulas, formatting cells, setting page setup, and much more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPSX file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPSX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+By using Aspose.Total for .NET, you can easily convert PPSX file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+It is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}